metamath/set.mm/README.md

 Our sincere thanks to *everyone* who has contributed to this work.

-In addition, this entire collection is dedicated to the memory of [Norman "Norm" Dwight Megill, Ph.D.
+This entire collection is dedicated to the memory of [Norman "Norm" Dwight Megill, Ph.D.
 (1950-2021)](https://www.legacy.com/us/obituaries/bostonglobe/name/norman-megill-obituary?id=31842140), creator of the Metamath system and cultivator of an international community of people with the shared dream of digitizing and